telerik/blazor-docs/_contentTemplates/common/get-started.md

 #telerik-main-container-text
 Open the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project) and add a `<TelerikRootComponent>` element as its root element - the rest of the content should be inside this new tag.
-The layout file should look similar to this (there may be additional elements in your app):
+The layout file should look similar to this (there may be additional elements in it in your case to create your own app design):
 #end